FAQs regarding passport applications

 If you do not have a confirmed onward flight from Germany, you must always apply for a regular tourist visa.

 Ask your friends/relatives to complete and sign a formal letter of obligation (“Verpflichtungserklärung”) and submit this when you apply for your visa.
+Further information can be found here

 If your trip is fully sponsored by a third party in Germany (friend, relative or organisation), you must present a formal letter of obligation called “Verpflichtungserklärung” given by your host.
 The Verpflichtungserklärung can be given at the local Aliens Office (“Ausländerbehörde”) and must then be forwarded to you in order for you to apply for your visa.

 Just ask your friend/relatives to send you an informal invitation.
 This must include their name, address and a copy of their passport.
 A copy of their residence permit is an additional requirement if your friends/relatives in Germany are not German nationals.
-If your friends/relatives will pay for your travel expenses, you will also need to submit a formal letter of Obligation.
+If your friends/relatives will pay for your travel expenses, you will also need to submit a formal letter of obligation.

 Imagine you are injured during your stay in Germany.
 Please check carefully whether your medical insurance would cover costs for medical treatment abroad.
 You will need to submit health insurance documents which reflect coverage during your stay in Europe when applying for the visa.